I recently had the pleasure of driving to Guildford. While on the road, I was listening to the radio.

 Two women were discussing their experiences of becoming mums early in their twenties.
 One of the mums had been abandoned by the father when she told him she was pregnant.

 I was enthralled.
 Firstly, I didn’t become a dad until I was in my thirties so it was fascinating to hear what it was like to become a parent when barely out of your teens.
-I was also very dismayed by the father that simply vanished from this woman’s life and had no part in his son’s upbringing (the son is now a teenager).
+I was also very dismayed by the father who simply vanished from this woman’s life and had no part in his son’s upbringing (the son is now a teenager).

 During the discussion, one of them mums made a fascinating comment.
 She felt that as a young mum, she was judged harshly.
 A dad with a baby, meanwhile, would always receive lots of praise.